adamjmurray/ableton-launchpad-sequencer/ROADMAP.md

     - What should we do with the velocity pattern, leave it?
 - add a new summing mode ('add/3'? or 'add/4' if we keep the velocity pattern) to scale the values so a max value on all tracks is needed to hit max velocity.
 Acts like add for pitch gates.
 - Gate summing mode 'multi' to play multiple notes when not duplicate pitches.
 Can act like add for velocity, or it could control flams (maybe build that feature later)
-- Fix playhead only starts at time 0 bug
 - Add version number to UI

 ## 1.2